Support the news

 Hafez: They didn't choose to leave.
 They were forced to leave right then and there.
 And sometimes with very little notice, they couldn't take more than a suitcase with them.

 On Devastation Throughout The Syrian War

 Hafez: And you hear them saying, ...
 "They have dropped the bomb."
 So these helicopters and jets would fly over, and people — he's just yelling, "Where's your kid?
 Did it drop it at the hospital?"
 "No I think it dropped it at the post office."
 And you hear the shrapnels and you hear the bomb hitting and people panicking and running around, and searching, "Where's your kids?"
 Then you hear the gunshots and so that means there are people continuously living in this situation, under attack every day.
 And that's what I probably wanted to get through the flickering lights, the bad electricity service.

 Hafez: I wanted to remodel this for people to relate of how it feels to stand in such streetscape how it feels to call this home on a daily basis.
 How does it feel to live like this?
-What is so desperate that leads a father to put his two- and three-year-old kid in a refugee float across the Mediterranean, middle of the night, knowing that 50 percent chance that boat is flipping, capsizing and they're dying?
+What is so desperate that leads a father to put his 2- and 3-year-old kid in a refugee float across the Mediterranean, middle of the night, knowing that 50 percent chance that boat is flipping, capsizing and they're dying?
 What amount of desperation leads a parent to do that?

 On Emotions Of His Art